 Let the Little Habits and Irritations Go

-When the marriage hits a difficult stage, do not throw in the towel and think of divorce.
+When the marriage hits a rough patch, do not throw in the towel and think of divorce.
 Be patient and work together until you emerge on the other side.
 You will get to where you begin to value your marriage and learn to appreciate each other again.

 “Be humble and gentle in every way.
 Be patient with each other and lovingly accept each other.” – Ephesians 4:2